zetavm/zetavm/docs/new_language.md

 ## Two Possile Methods

 There are currently two ways to implement a language on top of ZetaVM.
-The first is to write an external compiler which directly outputs bytecode in the [textual image format (zim)](../tests/vm/ex_image.zim) native to ZetaVM.
+The first is to write an external compiler which outputs bytecode in the [textual image file format (zim)](../tests/vm/ex_image.zim) native to ZetaVM.
-The second approach is to write a language package which runs inside Zeta and generates bytecode on the fly.
+The second approach is to write a language package which runs inside Zeta and generates bytecode in memory on the fly.

 ### External Compilers